MediaComem/comem-archioweb/subjects/rest/README.md

   scalability by enabling load balancing and shared caches.
 - **Uniform interface:** a uniform interface simplifies and decouples the architecture, which enables each part to evolve independently.
+- **Code on demand (optional):** servers can temporarily extend the functionality of a client by transferring executable code (e.g. JavaScript).
+  This is the only constraint that is _optional_: a system can be RESTful without it.

 #### So... what is REST?